NUCES-ISB/i190727_i190580_A1_MLOps/README.md

 ```

 ## Contributing
-Please take a look at our new [contributing](https://github.com/anfederico/Flaskex/blob/master/CONTRIBUTING.md) guidelines if you're interested in helping!
+Please take a look at our [contributing](https://github.com/anfederico/Flaskex/blob/master/CONTRIBUTING.md) guidelines if you're interested in helping!